shridharbennisur/simple_registerandlogin/README.md

 # simple_registerandlogin

-registration and login
-this project is to register and login
+this project is to registeration and login for users